node-opcua/node-opcua-crypto/packages/node-opcua-crypto/README.md

 ##  Supporting the development effort - Sponsors & Backers

-If you like `node-opcua-pki` and if you are relying on it in one of your projects, please consider becoming a backer and [sponsoring us](https://github.com/sponsors/node-opcua), this will help us to maintain a high-quality stack and constant evolution of this module.
+If you like `node-opcua-crypto` and if you are relying on it in one of your projects, please consider becoming a backer and [sponsoring us](https://opencollective.com/node-opcua), this will help us to maintain a high-quality stack and constant evolution of this module.

-If your company would like to participate and influence the development of future versions of `node-opcua` please contact [sterfive](mailto:contact@sterfive.com).
+If your company would like to participate and influence the development of future versions of `node-opcua` and its components, please contact [sterfive](mailto:contact@sterfive.com).